antonioortegajr/docs-idx-first-draft/README.md

-# docs-idx-first-draft
-First draft of developer docs.
+# Dev docs First Draft

+This is a draft of docs for developers suing the IDX Broker platform.

+This uses the following:
+- grav platform
+- github